Papatoetoe

 Drainage Retrofit Experience

-Upgrading drainage in established Papatoetoe areas requires connecting new systems to existing council infrastructure while improving capacity and compliance.
-We design drainage solutions that work within the constraints of existing development while meeting current Auckland Council standards.
+Upgrading drainage in established Papatoetoe areas means connecting new systems to existing council infrastructure while improving capacity and compliance.
+That's not always straightforward.
+We design drainage solutions that work within the constraints of existing development and actually meet current Auckland Council standards, not just on paper.

 Our Papatoetoe Service Coverage

-We serve all of Papatoetoe including the Hunters Corner commercial area, residential streets between Great South Road and the Southwestern Motorway, and areas near Puhinui Reserve and Middlemore Hospital.
-Our coverage extends to neighbouring Manukau, Otahuhu, and Mangere East.
+We work across all of Papatoetoe: the Hunters Corner commercial area, residential streets between Great South Road and the Southwestern Motorway, and areas near Puhinui Reserve and Middlemore Hospital.
+Coverage extends to neighbouring Manukau, Otahuhu, and Mangere East.

 Our Projects